 I think my fellow business owners gave some great advice.
 However, I look for slightly different things when I go through the interview process with candidates.
 I’m not saying my process is the “right” one.
 No, it’s not.
 You may have to do something different.
 Yet, for my style of business, I’ve found a particular process that typically yields me the best results.

 If I realize I need to hire somebody in my company, then the first thing I do is put a “Now Hiring” ad out on social media.
 I prefer not to use newspaper ads or ads on job listing websites, and I don’t include job descriptions in my posts.
 However, I will include the job title.
 You see, I have tons of people who follow me and my company on social media.
 They know my character, and they know my company’s culture.
-Therefore, whenever people see my ad on Facebook or Twitter, they’re probably going to recommend people they feel like fit with my character and my company’s culture.
+Therefore, whenever people see my ad on Facebook or Twitter, they’re probably going to recommend people that they feel fit with my character and my company’s culture.
 That’s important and valuable to me.

-Next, before I ever look at the resumes they email back, I’ll send potential candidates a task to complete.
+Next, before I ever look at the resumés they email back, I’ll send potential candidates a task to complete.
 Usually, I’ll ask them to take a free, online personality profile test.
 I’ll ask them to take a screenshot of their results, attach that to an email, and tell me why they do or don’t agree with the personality assessment in the body of the email.

 Honestly, I don’t give a flying flip where they went to school or what degrees they have.
 I assume the applicants are qualified if they’re applying for a certain job.
 Instead, I’d rather know that they’re willing and able to follow simple instructions.
 If they’re not willing to follow simple directions, folks, I don’t want them on my team.
 In my financial world, my team members have to abide by many simple and complex laws.
-If candidates aren’t willing to follow mundane tasks, how can I trust them with very detailed or extreme tasks?
+If candidates aren’t willing to follow guidelines on mundane tasks, how can I trust them with very detailed or extreme tasks?

 Obviously, I’m hiring for a job within my company, so I’ll have to know what type of personality profile works best in that specific job.
 That goes without saying.
-However, I want to see if this person’s personality will also fit within my company.
+However, I want to see if their personality will also fit within my company.
 At this point in time, I can’t hire another person with my personality.
-My company isn’t big enough for my personality and another’s like mine.
+My company isn’t big enough for my personality and another like mine.
 We would butt heads.
 Now as my company grows, and we need some different types of personalities and positions, that could change.
 But right now, I want to look at the results of the candidates’ personality tests to see if their personalities fit within my company as it exists today.

 I’m not looking for advanced degrees.
 Sometimes, people expect their degrees to get them to the interview table.
 But that doesn’t work for me.
 I’m looking at their job histories.
 Have they bounced around from job to job?
 What types of jobs have they done?
 If they haven’t had this job title, have they done similar things?